-Petronet Energy Limited (PEL) is incorporated as 100% wholly owned subsidiary of Petronet LNG Limited (PLL) to specifically focus and offer Gassing Up and Cooling Down (GUCD) operations, LNG Bunkering services and other value-added services in LNG, Marine and mining sectors.
+Petronet Energy Limited has been incorporated as 100% wholly owned subsidiary of Petronet LNG Limited in the year 2021, to offer Gassing Up and Cooling Down (GUCD), LNG Bunkering and other value-added services in LNG sector.
+Petronet LNG Limited, parent company of PEL, has two LNG terminals situated at Dahej, Gujarat and Kochi, Kerala i.
+Basis of preparation

-B. Significant Accounting Policies
+2. Significant Accounting Policies